fakhrullah/parse-dbtool/README.md

 ## Connecting to parse-server

 The `parse-dbtool` is a standalone software.
 You can create a new repo just to store only migrations and seeders.
-But it is **HARDLY RECOMMEND** that you use this inside your parse-sever source code.
+But it is **HIGHLY RECOMMEND**, that you use this inside your parse-sever source code.

 Let said, you already have migration files and you want to run the migration.
 On which parse-server should it run?

 So, you need to tell `parse-dbtool` the parse-server: `APPLICATION_ID`, `SERVER_URL` and `MASTER_KEY`.

 How?
 Use those as environment.